CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

 - communicate with each other, and
 - interact with us

 The **graphical user interface (GUI) is the most widely used way to interact with personal computers**.
-We give instructions (to run a program, to copy a file, to create a new folder/directory) with the convenience of a few mouse clicks.
-This way of interacting with a computer is intuitive and very easy to learn.
-But this way of giving instructions to a computer scales very poorly if we are to give a large stream of instructions even if they are similar or identical.
+    - give instructions (to run a program, to copy a file, to create a new folder/directory) with mouse
+    - intuitive and very easy to learn
+    - scales very poorly

+**The shell - a command-line interface to make repetitive tasks automatic and fast**.
+    - can take a single instruction and repeat it

 For example if we have to copy the third line of each of a thousand text files stored in thousand different folders/directories and paste it into a single file line by line.
 Using the tradition GUI approach of clicks will take several hours to do this.

-This is where we take advange of **the shell - a command-line interface to make repetitive tasks automatic and fast**.
-It can take a single instruction and repeat it over as it is or with some modification as many times as we want.
-The task in the example above can be accomplished in a few minutes at most.

 The heart of a command-line interface is a read-evaluate-print loop (REPL).
 It is called so because when you type a command and press **Return** (also known as **Enter**) the shell reads your command, evaluates (or “executes”) it, prints the output of your command, loops back and waits for you to enter another command.